Arcadia-Science/2024-unicellular-tracking/data/README.md

 ### Study components
 Datasets uploaded to the BioImage Archive are organized into study components, which provide context for the pipeline in which a dataset was generated (e.g. sample preparation, image acquisition, and analysis methods).
 Each study component is accompanied by a TSV file that lists every file included in the study component as explained above.
-A visual representation of the study components pertaining to this work is shown below, complete descriptions are provided [with the dataset](https://doi.org/10.6019/S-BIAD1298).
+A visual representation of the study components pertaining to this work is shown below, while more complete descriptions are provided [with the dataset](https://doi.org/10.6019/S-BIAD1298).

 <img src="../resources/BioImage_Archive_study_components.png" width="640">